per2jensen/dt-on-ubuntu/README.md

 The end result from running "darktable --version", is this: (on the latest DT version)
 ````
-this is darktable 3.8.0
+this is darktable unknown-version
-copyright (c) 2009-2021 johannes hanika
+copyright (c) 2009-2022 johannes hanika
 darktable-dev@lists.darktable.org

 compile options: